omriarad/mcas/info/MCAS_notes_on_dax.md

-## Establishing devdax of fsdax storage
+## Establishing backing storage for hstorei (or hstore-cc)

 The MCAS server configuration, with backend hstore or hstore-cc, can use either devdax or fsdax for storage.
-A "namespace" amy contain either a dedvax of fsdax device; the ndctl command manages namespaces.
+These stores are contained in "namespaces", which the ndctl command manages.

 The MCAS build process builds but does not install ndecl.
 The binary is under the build directory at ./src/lib/ndctl/ndctl-prefix/src/ndctl/ndctl/ndctl.